min2ha/ukwa-site/content/target/69386/index.en.md

   "subject": "Brexit : Impact on Northern Ireland"
 }

-# Conservative Home: The Canada Plus Plus Plus answer to the Northern Ireland question

 Describes David Davis' proposals for managing a low friction border between the Irish Republic and Northern Ireland after Brexit.